hardesk/build2-reference/README.md

 ```

 ### source
+Include a buildfile as if copy-pasting the contents of the file.
+File can be included multiple times.

 ### include
-Include a buildfile.
-Basically pull in text from the file specified, but additionally including it creates a new scope for the file content.
+Include a buildfile guarding against multi-include.
+Pull in text from the file specified (or implied), but additionally create a new scope for the file content.
 Eg.
 ```
 include ../libhello
 ```
 this will include ../libhello/buildfile

 ### run
-Launch an external process with arguments as process args and parse output as a buildfile.
+Launch an external process passing arguments and parse output as a buildfile.
 ```
 run <name> [<arg>...]
 ```